jpotts/alfresco-developer-series/content/tutorial/tutorial.md

         </content-types>
     </config>

-### “Is sub-type” Criteria, Specialize Type Action, Add Aspect Action [configTypeExplorer]
+### “Is sub-type” Criteria, Specialize Type Action, Add Aspect Action

 When a user configures a rule on a space and uses content types or aspects as a criteria, or runs an action related to types or aspects, the appropriate list of types and aspects should be displayed as shown below: